NicholasLYang/uptointerpretation/content/posts/the-next-browser-language.md

 existing JavaScript code as something to interoperate with.

 Why do I want this?
-Well first, I want this because I like writing languages that have sound and relatively simple type systems.
+Well first, I want this because I like writing languages that have sound and relatively simple type systems[^4].
 I want a language that works well in the browser and works within the existing web ecosystem.
 Too often languages that compile to WebAssembly attempt to ignore the rest of the web ecosystem.
 They want to build pixel